Marathon Recovery IV Therapy: East Valley Guide

 Mesa Marathon (February) runs from Usery Mountain Regional Park through Mesa.
 The downhill course is fast but punishing on your quads.
 Marathon, half marathon, and 10K options.

 Lost Dutchman Marathon (February) starts near the Superstition Mountains in Apache Junction.
 Marathon, half marathon, 10K, 8K trail, and 2-mile options.
-The scenery is stunning and the terrain is demanding.
+Great scenery, tough terrain.

 San Tan Scramble (January) at San Tan Mountain Regional Park in Queen Creek offers trail distances from 5K up to 50K.
 Trail running on rocky desert terrain adds ankle and stability demands on top of the usual endurance challenge.